damian-pm/prestashop_examples/examples/ExampleBackEndController/README.md

 # Example BackEnd Controller

-* Copy full content of a ExampleBackEndController directory to the root of project
+1. Copy content of an `/examples/ExampleBackEndController` directory to the root of your project

-* Call controller from URL:\
+1. Call controller from URL:\
 `presta.test/admin-dev/improve/shipping/car_crush`